CesiumGS/cesium-webpack-example/TUTORIAL.md

 ## Initialize an app with npm

 1. Create a new directory for your app.
-2. Open a console window and navigate to the directory
+2. Open a console window and navigate to the directory.
 3. Run `npm init` and enter in the requested details about your application.
 If you are unsure about any prompts, press `Enter` to use the default value.
 You can modify these details at any point in the `package.json` file that `npm init` creates.

 ## Create the app code